rubyworks/dotruby/README.md

 applicable, and... oh yeah, damn clever.

-DotRuby can be used with any Ruby-based commandline tool or library utilized by such tool, where there exists some means of configuring it via a toplevel/global interface; or the tool has been designed to directly support DotRuby, of course.
+DotRuby can be used with any Ruby-based commandline tool or library utilized by such tool, where there exists some means of configuring it via a toplevel or global interface; or the tool has been designed to directly support DotRuby, of course.

 ## Installation

-To use DotRuby with tools that support DotRuby directly, there is likely nothing to install.
-Installing the tool should install `dotruby` via a dependency and load runtime configurations when the tool is used.

-To use DotRuby with a tool that does not provide built-in support, first install the DotRuby library, typically via RubyGems:
+To use DotRuby with any tool, including those that do not in themsleves have a built-in dependency on DotRuby, first install the DotRuby library, typically via RubyGems:

     gem install dotruby